-Tai Chi teacher class course in Aldershot Farnborough Farnham Camberley Hook Sandhurst Woking Fleet Crowthorne
+Tai Chi Instructor with classes serving Aldershot Farnborough Farnham Camberley Hook Sandhurst Woking Fleet Crowthorne area

-Founding member of Surrey and Hants Tai Chi & Senior instructor
+Surrey & Hants Tai Chi Founder & Senior instructor

 "Hi!
 My name is Cherry Collins.
 I consider myself extremely fortunate to be able to make a living from teaching something I love.
 Tai Chi & Qigong are my free-time passion as well as being my full-time job"